top of page

 • Social media is not against the law, nor is keeping up with loved ones.
 We just have to be mindful not to make pictures of ourselves to avoid offense to the Lord.
 Making videos is a means of providing visuals for loved ones without offense to Alahayim.
 We also have to be mindful of lusting after images of people in the world and on social media:

-Wis 15:4
+Wis 15:4-5

-The sight whereof enticeth fools to lust after it, and so they desire the form of a dead image, that hath no breath.
+For neither did the mischievous invention of men deceive us, nor an image spotted with divers colours, the painter's fruitless labour; 5 The sight whereof enticeth fools to lust after it, and so they desire the form of a dead image, that hath no breath.

-• The sight of pictures of people lead the unwise to lust after it desiring the forms of dead images.
+• The sight of pictures of people lead the unwise to lust after it, desiring the forms of dead images.
 It’s common of old for folks to desire enticing images of people just like folks covet after images on social media platforms today:

-Eze 23:13
+Eze 23:13-16

-Girded with girdles upon their loins, exceeding in dyed attire upon their heads, all of them princes to look to, after the manner of the Babylonians of Chaldea, the land of their nativity:
+Then I saw that she was defiled, that they took both one way, 14 And that she increased her whoredoms: for when she saw men portrayed upon the wall, the images of the Chaldeans portrayed with vermilion, 15 Girded with girdles upon their loins, exceeding in dyed attire upon their heads, all of them princes to look to, after the manner of the Babylonians of Chaldea, the land of their nativity: 16 And as soon as she saw them with her eyes, she doted upon them, and sent messengers unto them into Chaldea.

 • You can see how pictures had the same effect of old as they do today to cause people to lust after them.